ut-ras/ras_site/src/posts/2015-09-02-year-in-review.md

 The Mercury Robotics Competition, hosted by Oklahoma State University, tests competitors skills in the areas of wireless communication and autonomous driving.
-In 2015, the University of Texas Robotics and Automation Society won the Best Video Presentation Award for [<span class="bodyLink">a video production highlighting the organization's entry for the competition</span>](https://www.youtube.com/watch?v=QIHHMD3rOR0).
+In 2015, the University of Texas Robotics and Automation Society won the Best Video Presentation Award for [a video production highlighting the organization's entry for the competition](https://www.youtube.com/watch?v=QIHHMD3rOR0).

 ### Region 5
 Region 5 Robotics went to New Orleans in April for the 2015 competition.
 Going